-Citizens for Safe Ground Water (CSGW) is a Non-profit Organisation in Wilmot Township protecting the Region of Waterloo's groundwater from aggregate industry activity.
+Citizens for Safe Ground Water (CSGW) is a Non-profit Organization in Wilmot Township protecting the Region of Waterloo's groundwater (aka the Waterloo Moraine) from industrial aggregate industry activity.

 ● Protect the safety, quality and supply of OUR water

-● Protect the safety and prosperity of our township/communities
+● Protect the safety and prosperity of our township and communities

-While recognizing the need for aggregate in our flourishing and developing region, we believe that the protection of our environment and water supply in our changing climate is paramount.
+While recognizing the need for aggregate in our flourishing and developing region, we believe that the protection of our environment, farmland, and water supply in our changing climate is paramount.